Karl Thielscher

-Karl Leavitt Thielscher (April 24, 1895 – May 5, 1990) was an American professional football fullback who played one season in the American Professional Football Association (APFA) for the Buffalo All-Americans.
-He played college football at Dartmouth, where he attended from 1913 to 1916 and received three varsity letters.
-After his graduation from Dartmouth, Thielscher served three years in the military before his brief stint in the APFA in 1920.
+Karl Leavitt Thielscher (April 24, 1895 – May 5, 1990) was an American professional football player who was a fullback for one season in the American Professional Football Association (APFA) for the Buffalo All-Americans.
+He played college football for the Dartmouth Big Green from 1913 to 1916 and received three varsity letters.
+After his graduation from Dartmouth College, Thielscher served three years in the military before his brief stint in the APFA in 1920.
 Following his playing career, he began serving as a football official.